-With the clocks set to change on 30 October, cyclists can either choose to hang up their wheels and cosy up to their fellow passengers on the train or bus into work or they can dig out those thermals and embrace the coming change in both road and weather conditions.
+When winter sets in cyclists can either choose to hang up their wheels and cosy up to their fellow passengers on the train or bus into work or they can dig out those thermals and embrace the coming change in both road and weather conditions.

 Remember though, the risk of suffering an injury in a cycling accident is unsurprisingly much higher during the winter months.
 What with poor visibility and treacherous winter weather making the road beneath you either slick with rain or lethal with ice, there are a number of key safety aspects to consider before you winter up and don those all-season gloves.

 With only eight hours of daylight available each day throughout December and January, cycling in the dark is inevitable for those who choose to continue two-wheeling into autumn and beyond.

 So, what can you do to stay safe?

 For the rural cyclist, spinning out the miles swathed in the dark on those exhilarating lonely night rides, you’ll need to be lit up like the space station to ensure you’re seen by all and sundry.

 Don’t underestimate just how dark it can get in the sticks.
 When riding at night on unlit country roads, as well as ideally having two rear lights - one steady and one flashing - you’ll also need a hefty front light with at least 500 lumens of retina-melting firepower.
 Remember, it will need a long enough reach to identify any nasty surprises lurking in the road ahead such as potholes, especially on descents, and you’ll need to angle it so as not to dazzle oncoming drivers.